 Use help button: Move your cursor under the question mark on the screen for additional help.

-You can easily verify the rule by clicking Verify.
-It will check if any Syslog message from the last 24 hours matches the rule.
+You can easily verify the rule by clicking Verify butto n.
+Your rule will be automatically applied to check if any Syslog message received during the last 24 hours matches the rule.